 Bio

-My past journalism work was published by, among others, NPR, the BBC, PRI, Deutsche Welle, Unabridged Press, and Swissinfo.
-I’ve also produced a vlog series on bread baking and storytelling, and I created the award-winning Faith Full Podcast
+My past journalism work appeared on, among others, NPR, the BBC, PRI, Deutsche Welle, Unabridged Press, and Swissinfo.
+I’ve also produced a vlog series on bread baking and storytelling, and I created the award-winning Faith Full Podcast.
+In January 2022, I began a global content leader role for a major professional services firm.

 I earned an M.B.A from Youngstown State University, with an emphasis in digital marketing, and an M.A. in International Relations and World Order (with Merit) from the University of Leicester.
 I earned my B.Sc. in Journalism from the University of Idaho.